geoffviola/undefined_behavior_study/README.md

 ## Analysis
 When in debug mode, MSVC halted on the most undefined behavior.
 Clang and GCC both benefited with the additional "-Wall" flag to catch undefined behavior as warnings.
 No extra flags made MSVC catch more undefined behavior.

-Valgrind only caught one additional case over running the programs directly.
-The additional case was reading uninitialized value, but it only caught it in debug mode.
+Valgrind caught a few more cases of undefined behavior over running the programs directly.
+The additional cases were reading uninitialized values and dereferencing an array out of its bounds.
 It did provide more actionable messages than just "seg fault."
-Clang with the "-fsanitize=undefined" performed much better in Release mode.
-It caught all types but reading from an unitialized value.
+Clang with the "-fsanitize=undefined" performed much better in RelWithDebInfo mode over just Debug mode.
+It caught all types but reading from an unitialized value and out of bounds pointer.

 Reading from an uninitialized value is a very common mistake for beginners and experts.
 Compilers sometimes catch it as warnings.
-None of the compiler generate a halt instruction nor do the dynamic analyzers.
+Valgrind can detect it, but clang with fsantize can often miss it.